wasp-os/wasp-os/docs/contributing.rst

 requests will not be merged if there are open questions or requests for changes that have not been acted on.

+All contributions are expected to pass the continuous-integration tests before they can be accepted.
+Currently there are three checks:

+1. The code is compiled for all supported devices.
+If you have been developing your code in the simulator it is a good idea to compile wasp-os for at least one of the supported devices before submitting a pull-request.

+2. Automatic testing is performed using the simulator.
+The automatic tests include a mixture to static QA checks, self-test code and simple "does it run" tests on all applications.
+It is strongly recommended to run `make check` and fix any reported problems before submitting a pull-request.
+   Alternatively, if you have your own github fork of wasp-os, then github can run these tests for you automatically every time you push a new branch to your fork.

-All contributions must include a ``Signed-off-by`` tag added by the contributor who submits the patch or patches.
+3. All contributions must include a ``Signed-off-by`` tag added by the contributor who submits the patch or patches.
 The ``Signed-off-by`` tag is added at the end of the patch description and certifies that the contributor either wrote the patch or has the right to share the code under the open source license appropriate for the file being modified.

 A ``Signed-off-by`` tag is an explicit statement that your contribution comes under one of (a), (b), (c), or (d) from the list below so please be sure to